Quantum neural networks form Gaussian processes: The Orthogonal group

 \end{suptheorem} The proof of this theorem follows similarly to that of Supplemental Theorem~\ref{theo-moments-orth} but noting that here the terms that contribute are not only the $k/2$ disjoint transpositions, but also any element of $\brauer$ where any transposition $(\{i,j+k\}\cup\{j,i+k\})$ for $i,j\leq k$ is replaced by a term $(\{i,j\}\cup\{i+k,j+k\})$ for $i,j\leq k$.
 Since we have $k/2$ such choices, then we get an extra factor of $2^{k/2}$.
 Said otherwise, we will get all the contributions of the element of $\brauer$ which are composed only of cycles of length two.

-With a similar argument we can find that the following result holds. \begin{suptheorem} Let $\rho_i$ for $i=1,\ldots,q$ be a set of pure and mutually orthogonal states.
-Then, let $\Lambda$ contains $k_1$ copies of $\rho_1$, $k_2$ copies of $\rho_2$, and so on.
+With a similar argument we can find that the following result holds. \begin{suptheorem} Let $\rho_i$ for $i=1,\ldots,k$ be a multiset of pure and mutually orthogonal real-valued states.
+Then, let $\Lambda$ contain $k_1$ copies of $\rho_1$, $k_2$ copies of $\rho_2$, and so on.
 In total, we assume that $\Lambda$ contains $q$ different states and that $\sum_{\beta=1}^q k_{\beta}=k$.
-Moreover, we assume that $O$ is some traceless Hermitian operator such that $O^2=\id$.
-Then, in the large $d$ limit we have
+Moreover, we assume that $O$ is some traceless real-valued Hermitian operator such that $O^2=\id$.
+Then, in the large-$d$ limit we have

 \end{suptheorem}